codezero-be/laravel-localized-routes/README.md

 | 7.  | `BrowserDetector`       | Checks the preferred language settings of the visitor's browser.       |
 | 8.  | `AppDetector`           | Required.
 Checks the default app locale as a last resort.              |

-Update the `detectors` array to choose which detectors to run and in what order.
+Update the `detectors` array in the config file to choose which detectors to run and in what order.

-You can create your own detector by implementing the `CodeZero\LocalizedRoutes\Middleware\Detectors\Detector` interface and add a reference to it in the config file.
+> You can create your own detector by implementing the `CodeZero\LocalizedRoutes\Middleware\Detectors\Detector` interface and add a reference to it in the config file.
 The detectors are resolved from Laravel's IOC container, so you can add any dependencies to your constructor.

 ### Stores